 Not understanding your boat batteries can be an expensive and chronic problem.
 Batteries could also be a real party breaker.
 Most of us have experienced this scenario: the wind is just right, the sky is perfectly clear and the boat is prepared to sail away to new adventures.
 Just before grabbing our favourite sailing shoes and hitting the docks we check the battery bank.

 Decent batteries are expensive, yet they might lose most of their capacity in a couple of seasons.
-Treat your batteries well and they will keep charging!
+Read how can you treat your batteries well so they will keep charging!

 Good battery management is the key factor to prolong their longevity.
 Monitoring brings data (and your battery) under control.
 Discharging batteries below 50% will dramatically shorten your battery’s life.
 Furthermore, regularly flattening the battery can destroy it and lead to failure in a few months.